phoebeW17/sharp_sound_vision/README.md

 - JavaScript
 - Python
 - [Git](https://git-scm.com/) used for version control.
-- [Github](https://www.github.com) used for online storage of codebase and Projects tool.
+- [Github](https://www.github.com) used for online storage of codebase and the Projects tool.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
 - [Heroku](https://www.heroku.com) was used to host the SS&V application.